Julia-5534/holbertonschool-simple_shell/README.md

 <h2>Synopsis</h2>
 <p>
 This repository holds all the code necessary for our custom simple shell to run.
 Our shell currently handles the executables found in the environmental variable PATH, with or without their full paths.
-Our shell does NOT handle aliases, directory changes, or many other feature presently.
+Our shell does NOT handle aliases, directory changes, or many other features presently.
 </p>

 <h2>How Does it Work?</h2>